PaloAltoNetworks/docusaurus-openapi-docs/README.md

       },
     ]
   ],
-  themes: ["docusaurus-theme-openapi-docs"], // Allows use of @theme/ApiItem and other components }
+  themes: ["@slashid/docusaurus-theme-openapi-docs"], // Allows use of @theme/ApiItem and other components }
 ```

-> Note: You may optionally configure a dedicated `@docusaurus/plugin-content-docs` instance for use with `docusaurus-theme-openapi-docs` by setting `docItemComponent` to `@theme/ApiItem`.
+> Note: You may optionally configure a dedicated `@docusaurus/plugin-content-docs` instance for use with `@slashid/docusaurus-theme-openapi-docs` by setting `docItemComponent` to `@theme/ApiItem`.

 ## Plugin Configuration Options